kublasean/kublasean.github.io/notes/_posts/2018-12-14-nba-twitter-graphs.markdown

 ![foo](/projects/assets/img/nba_twitter_straight_graph.png "The graph with some more sane styling")

 This looks a lot better.
-However, one of my initial goals for the viz was to efficiently communicate what a follow was versus a follow-and-a-follow-back.
+However, one of my initial goals for the visualization was to efficiently communicate what a follow was versus a follow-and-a-follow-back.
 With igraph it is easy to iterate over edges and detect these two cases, and style them accordingly.

 {% highlight python %}